Historisches Lexikon Bayerns: History and development

 The concept of publishing an online encyclopedia on the history of Bavaria has been worked on since the late 1990s.
 Work on the HLB began in February 2005, the first articles of the module on the Weimar Republic were published in May 2006.
-By 2025 the HLB had grown to around 1,400 articles (as of March 2025), including modules on the Late Middle Ages since 2007, the post-1945 period since 2008, the Early Middle Ages since 2017, the Nazi Era and the 19th Century since 2018/2019.
+By 2025 the HLB had grown to around 1,400 articles (as of March 2025), including modules on the Late Middle Ages since 2007, the post-1945 period since 2008, the Early Middle Ages since 2017, the Nazi era and the 19th century since 2018/2019.
 The aim of the HLB is to provide comprehensive coverage of all historical eras of Bavaria since prehistory.

 The HLB was originally part of the Bavarian Regional Library Online (Bayerische Landesbibliothek Online, BLO), which had been in development since 2000.
 As an independent service, the HLB is linked to the Bavarian cultural portal bavarikon.
 In 2014/15, the HLB underwent a comprehensive technical and visual relaunch.
 Since then, it has been possible to search by epoch and category.

 Approximately 50 articles have been translated into English since 2020.

 Management structure

 The HLB is organised by the Bavarian State Library (Bayerische Staatsbibliothek, BSB), the Commission for Bavarian Regional History at the Bavarian Academy of Sciences (Kommission für bayerische Landesgeschichte bei der Bayerischen Akademie der Wissenschaften) and the Conference of Regional Historians at the Bavarian universities (Konferenz der Landeshistoriker an den bayerischen Universitäten).
 The Bavarian State Library is the base of the editorial team of the HBL.
 Until 2020, Stephan Kellner, head of the Bavarica department at the BSB, was project manager of the HLB.
 Florian Sepp succeeded him in 2021.
-Ferdinand Kramer, head of the Institute for Bavarian History at the Ludwig Maximilian University of Munich (LMU), is the academic director.
+Ferdinand Kramer, head of the Institute for Bavarian History at LMU Munich, is the academic director.
 The Munich Digitization Centre/Digital Library Department of the BSB provides technical support (Head: Martin Hermann).

-The editorial team of the HLB currently (2024) consists of five employees, who are supported by several research assistants.To ensure the quality of the content of the articles, an academic advisory board consisting of 54 experts in Bavarian regional history is consulting the editorial team.
+The editorial team of the HLB currently (2024) consists of five employees, who are supported by several research assistants.
+To ensure the quality of the content of the articles, an academic advisory board consisting of 54 experts in Bavarian regional history is consulting the editorial team.
 These include professors from the chairs of regional history at Bavarian universities and members of the Commission for Bavarian History.
 The more than 800 authors of the articles to date are all recognised experts in their respective field.

 The main financial sponsor is the Bavarian State Ministry of Science and the Arts.